Collapsar CXL500 Review: Carbon Fiber Pool Cue for ~$120

 Our data shows 17 units sold.
 That’s less volume than the Valhalla (49 units) or PureX (43 units), but the buyers are interesting.

 The Collapsar buyer tends to be someone who already knows what carbon fiber is.
-They searched specifically for affordable carbon fiber cues.
-They found the CXL500, checked the price, and couldn’t believe it.
-These aren’t impulse purchases or gift buys — they’re informed decisions from players who know what they want.
+They searched specifically for affordable carbon fiber cues and found the CXL500, then double-checked that the price wasn’t a typo.
+These are informed purchases by players who already knew what they wanted.
+Nobody buys an off-brand carbon fiber cue as a gift.

-The other big buying group: people who play in non-ideal environments.
-Garages.
-Unfinished basements.
-Outdoor covered patios.
-Anywhere with temperature swings or humidity issues.
-A maple cue in a garage will eventually warp.
-A carbon fiber cue in a garage will be fine.
+The other big buying group: people who play in non-ideal environments, like a garage or an unfinished basement.
+Anywhere with temperature swings or humidity issues qualifies.
+A maple cue in a garage will eventually warp, while a carbon fiber cue won’t even notice.

 How it compares